 Give a wave to the AMICULUM team in Singapore

-Our second office is now online… Good morning from Singapore! #medcomms
+Our second office is now online… Good morning from our team in Shanghai!

-Give a wave to the AMICULUM team in Auckland
+Give a wave to the AMICULUM team in New Zealand

-Kia Ora!
-The 8th annual #MedComms day has officially started in New Zealand.
-Our Auckland team are the first AMICULUM office to log on for the day.
+Kia Ora! #MedComms Day 2020 has officially begun.
+Our Auckland team is the first AMICULUM office to log on for the day

 Hosted by Peter Llewellyn of NetworkPharma Ltd and founder of the global MedComms Networking Community initiative, this will be an informal virtual meeting of the New Zealand Medical Writers.
 We’ll talk for an hour specifically about working life in New Zealand but anyone from the global MedComms commmunity elsewhere is welcome to join us as we celebrate a Day in the life of #MedComms.
 So, do please come and meet some New Zealanders!